rorycawley/companies_registry_analytics/Risk_Scoring_Framework.md

-Below is a clear, compelling, and lean document outlining our risk framework and scoring system:

----

 # Company Risk Scoring Framework Overview

 Our risk framework is designed to quickly assess the overall risk profile of potential investments.
 By combining three key factors, we generate a composite score that helps identify companies that may require additional scrutiny.